 Planting & Care

-1. Planting: Plant in a full to partial sun (4 to 8 hours of sun daily) area that has well-drained soil.
+1. Planting: Plant in a partial sun (4 to 8 hours of sun daily) area that has well-drained soil.

 Dig your hole about 2 inches shorter than the depth of the root ball and 2 feet wider than the width.
 Place your Camellia, backfill your hole until the root system is completely covered, and mound the soil over the top.
 Water thoroughly to settle the roots.
 Adding mulch around your Camellia will help the soil retain moisture, regulate temperature and prevent weeds from growing.

 The Pink-A-Boo can also be container-planted – simply select a pot that’s twice the size of your plant’s shipped container and ensure it has drainage holes.
 Use an organic soil mix, place your plant and water until you see it flowing from the drainage holes.

 2. Watering: Feel the soil under the layer of mulch every few days.
 If the soil is dry, water so that it's moist about 3 inches down.
 In cooler weather, you may not need to water for weeks.
 During the blooming season, you can increase the watering to encourage fuller blossoms.

 For container-planted Camellias, check the soil about 2 or 3 inches down.
 Then, water until you see water draining from the bottom of the pot.

 3. Fertilizing: Fertilize your Camellia in the spring, using a soluble fertilizer for acid-loving plants once or twice a month in spring and mid-summer.